Currency

 If necessary, you should consult a doctor to prescribe vitamins.
 After a comprehensive examination, the specialist will be able to assess the needs of the body and prescribe the correct dose of the drug, which will be not only safe but also useful.

-Without a complex of vitamins, the coordinated functioning of the human body's systems is impossible, but their intake should be treated with prudence and caution.
+Without a complex of vitamins, the coordinated functioning of the human body's systems is impossible, but you need to be prudent and careful when taking them.
 Any medicine can both help and harm.
 To ensure that taking vitamins is only beneficial, follow the expert advice of specialists and do not self-medicate.